 Volunteer for the Annual Meeting

-SAA is currently seeking enthusiastic volunteers for the 87th Annual Meeting in Portland, OR.
+SAA is currently seeking enthusiastic volunteers for the 88th Annual Meeting in New Orleans, LA.
 Volunteer opportunities are open to both members and non-members who are eager to connect with colleagues.

 In order for volunteers to have meeting flexibility, SAA requires two 4-hour blocks of volunteers’ time.
 In return for your time, you will receive a complimentary meeting registration.

 Training for the meeting will be provided via a detailed manual.
 Links to these manuals will also sent to you electronically prior to the meeting.
 On-the-job training will also be provided.
 As always, SAA staff will be on hand to assist you with any questions or problems that may arise.